lquatrin/i3d21/assignment_1.md

 ## Assignment 1 - Python / Collab and MNIST

 In this first assignment, the objective was to get more familiar with pytorch and google colab environment.
 So, i spent some time reading the documentation to be able to understand how to handle tensors with Pytorch and how to create a simple neural network to perform digit recognition.
+The code of this assignment can be found [here](https://github.com/lquatrin/i3d21/blob/main/code/a1/Assignment_1.ipynb).

 ### PyTorch Tensors